Combining quantum noise reduction resources: a practical approach: Benefits of Squeezing

-where $\eta^2$ quantifies the loss percentage in the system.
-Here $Y_{in}^\prime$ and $X_{in}^\prime$ are the input vacuum noise quadratures.
+where $\eta^2$ quantifies the loss in the system.
+Here $Y_{in}^\prime$ and $X_{in}^\prime$ are the input vacuum noise quadratures into the beamsplitter used to model losses.
 We now focus on measuring the combination of the modified output phase and amplitude quadratures

-By applying the same noise analysis as in the previous section, we demonstrate that the benefits of squeezing persist even at optical losses expected in experiments (see Fig.~\ref{fig:singleModePos}d-e).
+By applying the same noise analysis as for the lossless case, we demonstrate that the benefits of squeezing persist even at optical losses expected in experiments (see Figs.~\ref{fig:singleModePos}(d) and~\ref{fig:singleModePos}(e)).